RockitBootcamp/Student-Resources/JavaScript/11 Arrays/README.md

 ### Accessing values

-Each *value* in an Array is referred to as an **element** or less-commonly an *item* of the Array.
+Each *value* in an Array is formally referred to as an **element** or less-commonly an *item* of the Array.

-Elements can be accessed using "bracket" notation.
+Elements can be accessed using "bracket notation".
 When working with an array, to access a value you reference the array by its name followed by square brackets `[]` containing a numerical value.
 The numerical value refers to the **index** of the element you want to access.

 > Arrays use a **zero-based** index, meaning that the first element will be element **0** rather than 1